gordielachance/wp-soundsystem/readme.txt

 * frontend wizard: if a tracklist is successfully loaded; add the tracklist title to the page title
 * wizard: wizard input can be not only URLs (eg. spotify playlists URIs)
 * sources list: add "validate source" link for community sources - logged user gets the authorship
+* new custom event 'wpsstmTrackSourcesDomReady' and renamed 'wpsstmTrackSourceDomReady' to 'wpsstmTrackSingleSourceDomReady'

 = 1.7.4 =
 * new preset for 8tracks.com